-Fall outlook: likely warmer than normal for most of the U.S. - NewsBreak
+Fall outlook: Likely warmer than normal for most of the U.S. - NewsBreak

-HOUSTON ( KIAH ) — Goodbye, summer.
+( KIAH ) — Goodbye, summer.
 Hello, fall!
 Meteorological fall, that is.
 NOAA’s Climate Prediction Center thinks most of the U.S. is likely to experience warmer-than-normal temperatures over the course of September, October and November.
-The rain outlook isn’t quite as clear, but favors drier-than-normal for a large area.
+The rain outlook isn’t quite as clear but favors drier-than-normal for a large area.

 Meteorological fall vs. calendar fall: You may be saying, “wait, doesn’t fall officially start on September 22nd this year?”
 On the calendar, and in terms of Earth’s position to the sun, yes, the autumn equinox isn’t for three more weeks.
 But for weather and climate record-keeping purposes, the seasons are divided neatly into groups of three months.
 So, “meteorological fall” consists of September, October and November.